A Charlie Brown Christmas: CBS

 The special was originally broadcast on CBS in 1965 and rerun each year from 1966 until 2000.

 The original broadcasts included references to the sponsor, Coca-Cola.
 Because of Dolly Madison's eventual co-sponsorship of the series, as well as subsequent FCC laws mandating the separation of commercial material from the actual program material, subsequent broadcasts and home media releases removed all references to Coca-Cola products.
-Broadcasts of the special in later years also had some scenes, animation, including sound effects being redone for correction.
-Snoopy's dog bowl was repainted red instead of white, Lucy now makes a whirling noise when scared out of her psychiatric booth, new animation was placed in scenes where the children dance on stage after the first time to avoid repetition, music was added in the background of the rehearsal scenes, and Snoopy no longer sings like a human in the final carol, amongst others.
+Broadcasts of the special in later years also had some scenes, animation, and sound effects redone for correction.
+Snoopy's dog bowl was repainted red instead of white, Lucy now makes a whirling noise when scared out of her psychiatric booth, new animation was placed in scenes where the children dance on stage after the first time to avoid repetition, music was added in the background of the rehearsal scenes, and Snoopy no longer sings with the children in the final carol, amongst others.

 Removed from some subsequent broadcasts is a scene in which Linus throws a snowball at a tin can using his blanket.
 For several years it was rumored the can was a Coca-Cola can.
-However, a recently obtained copy of the original print disproves this rumor, showing the can was always a generic tin can.
+An extant copy of the original print disproves this rumor, showing the can was always a generic tin can.

 ABC

 Beginning with the 2001 holiday season, ABC held rights to the special.
 On December 6, 2001, a half-hour documentary on the special titled The Making of 'A Charlie Brown Christmas (hosted by Whoopi Goldberg) aired on ABC.
 This documentary has been released as a special feature on the DVD and Blu-ray editions of the special.
 In subsequent years, to allow the special in an hour timeslot to be broadcast uncut for time, the animated vignette collection, Charlie Brown's Christmas Tales, is broadcast in the remaining time for that hour.

 The show's 40th anniversary broadcast on December 6, 2005, had the highest ratings in its time slot.

 The 50th anniversary broadcast aired on November 30, 2015, and it featured a full two-hour time slot that was padded by a special, It's Your 50th Christmas, Charlie Brown, which was hosted by Kristen Bell, and featured musical performances by Kristin Chenoweth, Matthew Morrison, Sarah McLachlan, Boyz II Men, Pentatonix, David Benoit, and the All-American Boys Chorus.
 It also included documentary features.
-After 18 consecutive years of being broadcast on the network, the special aired on ABC for the last time on December 5, 2019, at 7pm ET/PT.
+After 18 consecutive years of being broadcast on the network, the special aired on ABC for the last time on December 17, 2019, at 8pm ET/PT.